In moments of stress, ‘take a beat’ to lower blood pressure

 But, like all things, meditation needs to become a habit for it to be effective.
 And this can be a hurdle for some.

 "Many people wonder how they'll find time in their day to meditate on top of everything else.
 It might seem counterintuitive…to feel less stressed, add something else to the to-do list," acknowledges Dr. Caroline.
 "While it should be a commitment, meditation doesn't have to be more than five or 10 minutes of your time every day."

 And, even for the busiest among us, five to 10 minutes is possible.
 That's because meditation can be done anywhere.
 You don't need to be sitting cross-legged with your eyes closed in a quiet room; meditation might just be repeating a mantra to yourself when you're feeling stressed or frustrated, listening to music instead of talking on the phone or texting, practicing deep breathing when you're waiting in line or during your commute…the opportunities are endless!

 "Meditation doesn't allow you more time in your day but it does allow you to be more present and thoughtful during the time you have," says Dr. Caroline.
 Added up, these moments of meditation can have a positive effect on your health, too.

-If you have questions related to your heart health or would like more information about the Main Line Health Women's Heart Initiative, our team of cardiologists and support groups, please call 484.476.3WHI (484.476.3944) or use our secure online appointment request form.
+If you have questions related to your heart health or would like more information about the Main Line Health Women's Heart Initiative, our team of cardiologists and support groups, please call 484.476.3WHI (484.476.3944).
 Main Line Health is also a proud sponsor of the American Heart Association's Go Red For Women campaign.